 Making Time to Meal Plan During Busy Seasons

 I completely understand how overwhelming it can be to try and plan a week’s worth of meals much less a month’s worth of meals when you have a crazy busy family life.

-In the past, we’ve used a monthly calendar to keep track of all our menu ideas, but we recently switched to a monthly meal planning list and we love it!
+In the past, we’ve used a weekly calendar to keep track of all our menu ideas, but we recently switched to a monthly meal planning list and we love it!

 Here are 5 simple steps to get you started on meal planning for the entire month…

 Step #1 – Fill in your calendar with all the activities your family will be celebrating.